jezza64/jbnotes/Python_tools_conda.md

 ## Installing packages

-Can do
+Can do this

--in the active environment -- this is better as no risk of unintentionally installing for all envs -from default shell (use --name or --prefix)
+- in the active environment -- this is better as no risk of unintentionally installing for all envs
+- from default shell (use --name or --prefix)

 By default packages come from anaconda repository. (same for all commands)